Summary:

 - For full AI agents: Build clarity into every decision point — pricing, reviews, and comparisons that agents can parse easily.

-2) Protect human KPIs.
+Protect human KPIs.

-3) Design for dual audiences.
+Design for dual audiences.

 The future belongs to those who can see clearly.

-AI traffic isn’t a single behavior; it’s a growing ecosystem reshaping how brands are discovered, evaluated, and trusted online.
-Treating every non-human visitor as the same is like treating every customer as identical.
-It misses the nuance that drives performance.
+AI traffic isn't a single behavior; it's a growing ecosystem reshaping how brands are discovered, evaluated, and trusted online.
+Treating every non-human visitor as the same is like treating every customer as identical — it misses the nuance that drives performance.

-See how Quantum Metric’s AI Detection helps digital teams decode every type of AI visitor — from LLM crawlers to full autonomous agents — and stay ahead in the Agent Era.
+The brands that adapt first won't just protect their metrics; they'll help shape how AI systems learn, recommend, and decide in their favor.
+Quantum Metric's AI Detection gives digital teams the clarity to decode every type of AI visitor, from LLM crawlers to full autonomous agents, and stay ahead as the Agent Era takes hold.